Chemicals & Materials Now!

 About the author:

-Christina Välimäki has been in the information industry for thirteen years.
+Christina Välimäki has been in the information industry since 2003.
 Starting with the business think tank and authorship center, the Accenture Institute for High Performance, she moved into B2B market research, earned a Harvard MBA, then joined the RELX Group.
 Now the Elsevier Senior Director of Strategic Marketing for the Chemicals Industry, Ms. Välimäki works to transform the organization’s focus toward a market orientation growth strategy, including opportunity identification, product design, and go to market and communication strategy, targeting the critical innovation needs of chemical customers.

 Posts by Christina Valimaki

 Posted on February 22nd, 2018 in Chemical Manufacturing Excellence